wavemaker/docs/website/blog/2020-12-15-certificate-pinning.md

 ### Web Certificate Pinning

 Web Certificate Pinning is dynamic pinning.
 Certificates are pinned during the initial connection establishment.
-It was [introduced](https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning) in 2015 soon after it was deprecated in 2018 due to which it created a new set of vulnerabilities than resolving the actual [problem](https://scotthelme.co.uk/using-security-features-to-do-bad-things/).
+It was [introduced](https://developer.mozilla.org/en-US/docs/Web/HTTP/Public_Key_Pinning) in 2015 but was deprecated in 2018 due problems it created than resolving the actual [problem](https://scotthelme.co.uk/using-security-features-to-do-bad-things/).

 ### Mobile Certificate Pinning

-Mobile Certificate Pinning is static pinning, in which the certificate bundles with the app during the release and expects to deploy a new release on the certificate expiry.
+Mobile Certificate Pinning is static pinning, in which the certificate is bundled with the app.
+This means new app has to be installed on the certificate expiry.

 ## Advantages of Certificate Pinning